czeglediptr/100-days-of-code/log.md

 **Link to work:** N/A

 ### Day 28: May 13, 2020

 **Today's Progress**: I have finished with the rundown challenge for CS50 and it has passed all the tests!
 Tomorrow I try to solve the Tideman challenge.
 Let see how far I get...

 **Thoughts:** : Today after work I was tired again, so my brain was slow a little bit.
 However I could solve the runoff challenge and I am proud that I could do it with one blow (no errors for the first run).
 Of course it might has some room for improvement, but I will get back to it later. (when I have more experience)

 **Link to work:** N/A

+### Day 29: May 14, 2020

+**Today's Progress**: I started the Tideman problem set, but I stuck on one of the functions.
+I decided to put it away a little bit and get back to it tomorrow with a fresh brain.
+But at least I solved two of the required functions, so this day will not go in vain.

+**Thoughts:** : Today I struggled a little bit and I had to decide to put away the problem set and let my brain rest.
+It seems my hours in work started to be a little bit more challenging, so some of my energy gone there.

+**Link to work:** N/A